MasonWang025/react-boilerplate/README.md

 ## Navigation

 1. **React router implemented** under `App.js` and `index.js`.
 Simply modify the `routes` list for any website structure.
 2. **Styled navigation bar** that I commonly use.
-Customized Bootstrap scrollbar (added JS and CSS for UI and UX).
+Extremely customized Bootstrap scrollbar (added JS and CSS for UI and UX).

 ## Styles